Towards a dichotomy for the switch list homomorphism problem for signed graphs: Dichotomy for List -colouring

+We will use this in Section \ref{sect:pr}, but for now we exhibit its utility by using it to characterise the graphs $\PH$ having conservative $\WNU$-polymorphisms.
+This yields a simple complexity dichotomy for the problem $\lpHom{H}$.

+\begin{theorem} For a $\br$-graph $H$, $\PH$ admits a conservative $\WNU$-polymorphism if and only if $\redSub{\PH}$ admits a conservative $\kNU{3}$-polymorphism. \end{theorem}

+The proof of this theorem takes the rest of the section, but consists mostly of observations about known results.
+We recall these results and then give the proof formally at the end of the section.
+First observe the following hierarchy of polymorphisms.

-The first two implications are trivial; the first is by definition, and the second is because a polymorphism of a structure is a polymorphism of any relation of the structure.
-The third, we get by applying Theorem \ref{thm:FHHshort} to $\redSub{\PH}$, which is a graph.
+The first two implications are trivial; indeed, the first is by definition, and the second is because a polymorphism of a structure is a polymorphism of any relation of the structure.
+We get the third implication by applying Theorem \ref{thm:FHHshort} to the graph $\redSub{\PH}$.
+To prove Theorem \ref{thm:main} it is enough to show that a $\kNU{3}$-polymorphism on $\redSub{\PH}$ may be assumed to be switch-symmetric, as then by Lemma \ref{lem:ss} we get that the four statements in \eqref{eq:easydir} are equivalent.
+In fact one can assume more about the $\kNU{3}$-polymorphism on $\redSub{\PH}$.

-Theorem \ref{thm:main} says essentially that the four statements of \eqref{eq:easydir} are equivalent.
-We prove this by showing that if $\redSub{\PH}$ has a conservative $\kNU{3}$-polymorphism, then $\PH$ does.
-This takes two steps.
-First we show that if $\redSub{\PH}$ has a conservative $\kNU{3}$-polymorphism, then it has one with a certain `symmetry' defined below.
-We then observe that this symmetry in a conservative $\kNU{3}$-polymorphism on $\redSub{\PH}$ means that it is also a polymorphism of $\blueSub{\PH}$ so is a conservative polymorphism of $\PH$.
-This requires a definition. \begin{definition} A conservative $\kNU{3}$ polymorphism $\phi: H^3 \to H$ is {\em symmetric} if it commutes with all automorphisms $\sigma$ of $H$: